aiven/terraform-provider-aiven/docs/resources/m3db.md

 Optional:

-- `aggregations` (List of String) List of aggregations to be applied.
+- `aggregations` (Set of String) List of aggregations to be applied.
 - `drop` (Boolean) Only store the derived metric (as specified in the roll-up rules), if any.
 - `name` (String) The (optional) name of the rule.
-- `namespaces` (List of String, Deprecated) This rule will be used to store the metrics in the given namespace(s).
+- `namespaces` (Set of String, Deprecated) This rule will be used to store the metrics in the given namespace(s).
 If a namespace is target of rules, the global default aggregation will be automatically disabled.
 Note that specifying filters that match no namespaces whatsoever will be returned as an error.
 Filter the namespace by glob (=wildcards).
 - `namespaces_object` (Block List, Max: 10) This rule will be used to store the metrics in the given namespace(s).
 If a namespace is target of rules, the global default aggregation will be automatically disabled.
 Note that specifying filters that match no namespaces whatsoever will be returned as an error.
-Filter the namespace by exact match of retention period and resolution. (see [below for nested schema](#nestedblock--m3db_user_config--rules--mapping--namespaces_object))
+Filter the namespace by exact match of retention period and resolution (see [below for nested schema](#nestedblock--m3db_user_config--rules--mapping--namespaces_object))
-- `namespaces_string` (List of String) This rule will be used to store the metrics in the given namespace(s).
+- `namespaces_string` (Set of String) This rule will be used to store the metrics in the given namespace(s).
 If a namespace is target of rules, the global default aggregation will be automatically disabled.
 Note that specifying filters that match no namespaces whatsoever will be returned as an error.
 Filter the namespace by glob (=wildcards).
-- `tags` (Block List, Max: 10) List of tags to be appended to matching metrics. (see [below for nested schema](#nestedblock--m3db_user_config--rules--mapping--tags))
+- `tags` (Block List, Max: 10) List of tags to be appended to matching metrics (see [below for nested schema](#nestedblock--m3db_user_config--rules--mapping--tags))

 <a id="nestedblock--m3db_user_config--rules--mapping--namespaces_object"></a>
 ### Nested Schema for `m3db_user_config.rules.mapping.namespaces_object`

+Required:

+- `resolution` (String) The resolution for the matching namespace.

 Optional:

-- `resolution` (String) The resolution for the matching namespace.
 - `retention` (String) The retention period of the matching namespace.